-Garlic is particularly good for cardiovascular health as it has been shown to lower LDL cholesterol and triglycerides as well as reduce platelet aggregation.
-But garlic is also a potent cancer fighting agent and it has powerful antibacterial, antiviral and antifungal properties too.
-In fact allicin has been shown to be very effective against a wide variety of disease causing organisms, including the super-bacteria MRSA.
+Garlic is particularly good for cardiovascular health, as it has been shown to lower LDL cholesterol and triglycerides, as well as reduce platelet aggregation.
+But garlic is also a potent cancer fighting agent, and it has powerful antibacterial, antiviral and antifungal properties too.
+In fact allicin has been shown to be very effective against a wide variety of disease causing organisms, including the super-bacteria MRSA (Methicillin-resistant Staphylococcus aureus).

-By drinking green tea regularly you can reduce your risk of cardiovascular disease and certain types of cancer.
+By drinking green tea regularly, you can reduce your risk of cardiovascular disease and certain types of cancer.
 Green tea also improves oral health and can help prevent or reduce cognitive decline in the elderly.
-And on top of this it speeds up the metabolism a little and can increase fat burning during exercise, so it can be useful in helping you to lose weight.
+On top of this, it speeds up the metabolism a little, and can increase fat burning during exercise, so it can be useful in helping you to lose weight.
 Check out my article on the health benefits of green tea if you want to know more.

 One of the best ways to start the day is with the juice of half a lemon squeezed into a glass of warm water.
 Lemons are very rich in vitamin C, and they also contain several other vitamins, as well as minerals and various compounds with potent antioxidant and antibacterial properties.

-Nuts are a good source of protein and are also high in healthy monounsaturated fats, vitamin E and a wide range of minerals including magnesium and potassium.
+Nuts are a good source of protein, and they are also high in healthy monounsaturated fats, vitamin E and a wide range of minerals, including magnesium and potassium.

-Almonds and walnuts are the most beneficial, but all nuts confer significant health benefits.
-The slight downside of nuts is that they are high in calories so you should not eat too many.
-But if you have a handful of nuts four or five times per week you’ll enjoy a very significant reduction in your risk of heart disease, as well as a reduced risk of cancer, diabetes and all sorts of other degenerative conditions.
+Almonds, pistachios and walnuts are the most beneficial, but all nuts confer significant health benefits.
+The slight downside of nuts is that they are high in calories, so you should not eat too many.
+But a handful of nuts, four or five times per week, can significantly reduce your risk of cardiovascular disease, and may also provide some protection from type 2 diabetes, various types of cancer and many other degenerative conditions.

 But that’s actually just the tip of the iceberg for oats.
-They contain other health giving compounds and can have a dramatic effect on your long term health and longevity.
-To find out more about oats check out this article.
+They also contain a number of other health giving compounds, and can have a dramatic effect on your long term health and longevity.

 Onions can help lower cholesterol and triglycerides and reduce the clumping of platelets, so they help protect you from heart disease and stroke.
 They are also anti-inflammatory, they help increase bone density, and they offer protection from several types of cancer.